 This section provides a broad overview of the types of residential units available in Jeffersonville, including those that target low income residents.
-The original data in the tool have been updated with 20xx ACS 5 year estimates.

-Table 31 shows the composition of residential properties in Jeffersonville.
-Single unit detached structures are the most common residential property type contributing to xx percent of the total housing units.
-Units with two or more units constitute xx percent of the housing units, single unit attached structures make up x percent of units, and all other unit types make up the remaining x percent of units.
-Of the multifamily property types, properties with x to xx units are the most prevalent (xx%).
+The composition of residential properties in Jeffersonville.
+Single unit detached structures are the most common residential property type contributing to 70.8 percent of the total housing units.
+Units with two or more units constitute 19.2 percent of the housing units, single unit attached structures make up 7.9 percent of units, and all other unit types make up the remaining 2 percent of units.
+Of the multifamily property types, properties with 5 to 9 units are the most prevalent (5%).